Calculator guide

 Annual NOI

-Net operating income — gross rent × (1 − vacancy) minus all operating expenses, excluding the mortgage
+Net operating income — gross rent × (1 − vacancy) minus recurring expenses and reserve-style allowances, excluding the mortgage

 Purchase Price